lucaszz-econ/lucaszz-econ.github.io/pyproject.md

 <br><br>
-- Difference-in-Differences Models with Continuous Treatment (*Coming Soon!*)
+- Difference-in-Differences Models with Continuous Treatment [[link]](/notes/Continuous_DiD.html){:target="_blank" rel="noopener"}

+   > - code for the second part of my job market paper
+   >
+   > - Extending the diff-in-diff framework to continuous treatment variables
+   >   - estimating *average treatment effect on treated* (ATT) at any continuous treatment intensity
+   >   - under double/debiased machine learning (DML) framework: debiased score + crossfitting
+   >   - can accommodate high-dimensional covariates
+   >   - the estimator is asymptotically normal with explicit asymptotic variance
+   >   - bonus multiplier bootstrap confidence interval

 <br><br>
 - Approximate Sparsity Class and Minimax Estimation [[link]](/notes/minimax_series.html){:target="_blank" rel="noopener"}

-   > - code my PhD second year paper, which establish various theoretical results of a new type of sparisty
+   > - code for my PhD second year paper, which establish various theoretical results of a new type of sparisty
    >   - particularly, complexity (metric entropy) and minimax rates are established
    >   - we show LASSO (as a selection mechanism) the density subset is still optimal
    >   - data-driven LASSO threshold is based on a maximal inequality